alexDickhans/loco-lib/README.md

 # LocoLib

-LocoLib is a localization library for robotics applications.
+LocoLib is a localization library for [VEX Robotics](https://www.vexrobotics.com/).
 It provides a particle filter implementation to estimate the position and orientation of a robot using sensor data.

 ## Features